getvictor/website/content/posts/mtls-hello-world/index.md

 The example code is available on GitHub at https://github.com/getvictor/mtls/tree/master/hello-world

-## Creating our own mTLS client
+## Securing mTLS certificates and keys

-In the next article, we will create our own mTLS client with the Go programming language.
+In the next article, we will secure the mTLS certificates and keys with the system keystore.

 ## mTLS Hello World video